 · Dark urine

 · Irritability and confusion

-Painful swallowing, inadequate nutrition and hydration
+Difficult swallowing (dysphagia), inadequate nutrition and hydration

 Calorie and protein needs are increased in individuals treated for cancer.
 These increased needs, combined with the many possible side effects, may lead to weight loss and dehydration.
 It is very important to try and maintain one’s weight while receiving radiation therapy.
 It is advisable to obtain guidance from a dietitian how to maintain good nutrition and avoid weight loss and dehydration.

 - Eating small frequent meals -- six to eight times per day.